landerton/react-exercise/README.md

+# Installation

+* `yarn build`
+* Run `yarn start`
+* Enjoy immensely.

 # Front End Challenge
 For this programming test you are tasked with creating an interface around the open API located at http://whoismyrepresentative.com/api.
 However, to get around CORs limitation, we are providing an extremely simple node application that will act as a layer between your client app and the API.
 If you want to and can get around the CORs limitation, feel free to ignore the node server.
 If you don't want the hassle, you can follow the instructions below to get everything up and running.
 If you do, you will be using the node app as your API - you will not be accessing whoismyrepresentative.com directly from your client side app

 In your client side application, you will be making use of two of the endpoints that are offered:

 * /representatives/:state
 * /senators/:state

 Your application should allow the user to:

 * Select if he/she would like to search by Representative or by Senator
 * Select which state to return results for